JoshData/python-email-validator/README.md

 if you need strict validation against the email specs exactly, use [pyIsEmail](https://github.com/michaelherold/pyIsEmail).

 This library was first published in 2015.
-The current version is 1.0.5 (posted October 18, 2019).
+The current version is 1.1.0 (posted April 30, 2020). **In this version, the type of the value returned from `validate_email` has changed, but dict-style access to the validated address information still works, so it is backwards compatible.**

 Installation
 ------------